 Of the 130 employees working at Newton Inc., just 30 remained as part of the group in February 1998.
 The others moved over to another top-secret Apple product (the first-generation iBook).

 Other people noted that new CEO Jobs didn’t like the Newton.
-The Apple PDA was a pet project of John Sculley, the CEO responsible for Jobs’ departure from Apple in 1985.
+The Apple PDA was a pet project of John Sculley, the CEO responsible for Jobs’ departure from Apple more than a decade earlier in 1985.
 Although Sculley was no longer Apple’s CEO for the majority of the Newton’s product life, the device’s early development took place under his watch.

 Apple Newton’s final days